 A typical essay is a five-paragraph essay with an introduction, body and conclusion.
 Where the body comprises three paragraphs that are hold the main argument, ideas and evidence of the topic and essay.

 Once you get the hang of crafting such essays, writing longer complex essays will become simpler.
+A 5 paragraph essay format looks like:

 Start your introduction by introducing your topic, provide some background information on it.